Josh Billings: Legacy and attributed quotations

 His saying, "In the whole history of the world there is but one thing that money can not buy... to wit the wag of a dog's tail" appears at the beginning of the Disney film Lady and the Tramp.

 The phrase, "Love is like measles... the later in life it occurs, the tougher it gets," was quoted as being Josh Billings' in Jan Karon's book, A Light in the Window.

-While the Squeaky Wheel analysis was used in different forms before Billings, his poem, "The Kicker" brought the idiom into common usage of American language.
+While the Squeaky Wheel aphorism was used in different forms before Billings, his poem, "The Kicker" brought the idiom into common usage of American language.
 The term "kicker" at the time in the 1800s was another term for a complainer.
 The poem is:

 "Consider the postage stamp, son.
 It secures success through its ability to stick to one thing till it gets there."

 "Solitude is a good place to visit, but a poor place to stay."

 "I honestly believe it iz better tew know nothing than tew know what ain't so."
 Another variation: "It is better to know less than to know so much that ain't so."